eriizu/ex_gtfs/README.md

 - runing my program;
 - that's it, profit!

-There is still a lot to experiment with and so architecture concerns I want to work on.
+There is still a lot to experiment with and some architecture concerns I want to work on.
 This is what this repo is for.

 ## The future